On Learning Mandarin Chinese...

 We are looking for a diverse group of students to travel to China each year.
 We want students from a variety of majors with a variety of extracurricular involvement.
 To be eligible, students must have at least a 3.0 GPA.
 It is an honor to be a part of the Zylphia Shu-En Kirk Scholars Program.
 Successful applicants have high GPA’s and submit essays that tie their desire to learn Mandarin to their studies or their future career plans.
 Serious consideration for selection of Kirk Scholar Candidates will include academic qualities and what language study means to the applicant.

-Upon selection, students must commit to studying Mandarin on campus for four semesters prior to departure, receive at least a "B" in their Chinese courses, participate in opportunities outside of class to practice the language with the instructor and one another, and show leadership in the promotion of such cultural campus activities such as the annual Mid-Autumn Festival and Chinese New Year celebrations on-campus and the local community.
+Upon selection, students must commit to studying Mandarin on campus for two semesters prior to departure, receive at least a "B" in their Chinese language courses, participate in opportunities outside of class to practice the language with the instructor and one another, successfully complete Trademarks of Chinese Culture (FORL 103) and show leadership in the promotion of such cultural campus activities such as the annual Mid-Autumn Festival and Chinese New Year celebrations on-campus and the local community.